Siddmathur14/Lab2B-parts/lab2b/part_2/README.md

 ### REPL

 This part creates a REPL that lets us read and write from and to RP2040 registers from a console.
-It also covers reading/ writing using or atomic bit- setting aliases which does a bitwise operation between each of the corresponding bits.
+It also covers reading/ writing using ```OR``` atomic bit- setting aliases which does a bitwise ```OR``` operation between each of the corresponding bits.

 ## IMAGE REPRESENTATION